apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

-# Extending the UI with standard schema fields
+# Reusing standard schema fields in custom schema fields

 ## Introduction
 Apostrophe comes with a large number of [schema field types](/reference/field-types/).
-Many times when we need a custom field type, it is simply a combination of existing field types working together for a new outcome.
+If these field types aren't sufficient for your project, Apostrophe makes adding a new custom schema field relatively easy and you can read more about it in the [documentation](/guide/custom-schema-field-types.html).
+However, many times when we need a custom field type, it is simply a combination of existing field types working together for a new outcome.
 Luckily, Apostrophe was designed to allow you to reuse existing field types to create new fields with a custom look.

 In this recipe, we are going to build two different customized schema fields.
 The first will be a simple set of `integer` fields to collect grade information.
 The second will be a gradient background creator with `integer` and `color` fields, within an `array`.
 Overall, the steps to building both will be almost identical.
 However, we are going to build the grade field as part of a piece and the gradient as a stand-alone module.
 This will demonstrate the changes you need to make when building your custom schema field in a module that doesn't extend another core module and changes that need to be made to `object` and `array` schema input fields when you use them this way.